itw929/FinCheck/README.md

 Or push and refresh your Pages URL.

-If the wifi is down when you need to import, `--offline` skips the network check.
+If the WiFi is down when you need to import, `--offline` skips the network check.
 Quotes come in unverified and downgrade to paraphrase.
 Re-run `verify-fixtures.js` before you ship anything imported that way.